 Another complaint from the Veteran Soldier is the unfairness of N7 Demolisher's strutting around like a Walking Armoury.

 It's not just the multiplayer, either.
 Drunk!
-Tali references an infamous forum thread debating what her sweat would smell like (no, seriously, that happened).
+Tali references an infamous forum thread debating what her sweat would smell like (yes, it actually happened).
 "It just smells like sweat!
 Why would you even ask that?"
-Shepard references Jack and Miranda shippers, and Joker finally has the nerve to ask how Kaidan gets his hair like that.
+Shepard references Jack and Miranda shippers, and Joker finally has the nerve to ask how Kaidan gets his hair like that (it's static from using his biotics).

 While scanning Bryson's office for clues the first time in "Leviathan", EDI performs an extranet search on the term "basilisk" for Shepard.
 Among her search results is a video game enemy that's getting called "overpowered" on forums because of its One-Hit KO attacks - a criticism often leveled at Banshees on the BioWare site.